CorrectPay UX Redesign

 Project Overview

-This project was driven by real-world insights from my time as a software support role.
+This project was driven by real-world insights from my time in a software support role.

 Software Support Insights